Common chameleon: Distribution

 In Europe, it is only autochthonous to: southern Portugal, southern Spain, southern Italy, Cyprus and the Greek island of Crete.
-Nevertheless, it has been successfully introduced into other Greek islands, Canary islands and Malta.
+Nevertheless, it has been successfully introduced into other Greek islands, Canary Islands and Malta.
 In Malta, Jesuit priests are thought to have introduced this species around 1880 in a small private garden in St. Julian's.
 Since then, this species seems to have flourished and spread across the island, with sightings being reported in Gozo, Malta's sister island.
-A small population is reported to be present in Apulia in southeastern Italy.
+A small population is reported to be present in Apulia and Calabria in southern Italy.

 In North Africa and the Middle East, it occurs in Morocco, Algeria, Tunisia, Libya, Egypt, Israel, Palestine, Jordan, Western Sahara, Saudi Arabia, Yemen, Turkey, Lebanon, Syria, Iraq, and Iran.
 In Greece, the species is now only found on the island of Samos, having disappeared from the other islands in recent years.
 Conservation efforts on Samos are being led by the Archipelagos Institute of Marine Conservation to preserve the remaining populations, but the species is not currently evaluated under the IUCN redlist.